cambenesch/cambenesch.github.io/_posts/2024-07-27-cosine-similarity.md

 3. If your importance weights $P_i$ are all equal, you're all set.
 If they're not, multiply each target vector's $i$-th dimension by $\sqrt{P_i}$.

 Now that you've preprocessed your dataset's target vectors, you can train a model to take some input features and produce a prediction $y$ of the target vector associated with those inputs.
 The correct target vector from your dataset is $t$.
 Finally, you can compute the weighted cossim $\cos(\theta) = \frac{t\cdot y}{ \mid \mid t\mid \mid \mid \mid y\mid \mid }$ between your prediction and the true value.

+As explained below, I also recommend computing the average pairwise cossim of target vectors within your datasets as a baseline metric.
+Your model should not underperform this baseline.

 <a name="s6"></a>